Saltburn Cliff Lift: Operations

 The cliff lift closed in March 2020 due to the COVID-19 pandemic.
 Despite all Covid restrictions being fully eased across England on 19 July 2021, Redcar and Cleveland Council decided not to reopen the cliff lift for the 2021 season, stating that they decided to keep it closed due to Covid safety fears, instead deciding to use the time to give the cliff lift an overhaul, which meant that tourists would only see the tramcars in action during the maintenance tests.
 Although initially planned to reopen for Easter 2022, the cliff lift reopening was delayed due to an issue with the safety system found during routine maintenance tests.
 The lift reopened on 2 June 2022, in time for the Queen's Platinum Jubilee Bank Holiday Weekend.

+2024 fire

+On 15 January 2024 a fire broke out at the lift, starting in an electrical plant room and causing extensive damage.The cliff lift reopened after repair in September 2024.